maykinmedia/mail-editor/README.rst

             """,
             'subject': [{
                 'name': 'site_name',
-                'description': ugettext_noop('This is the name of the site.
-From the sites'), 'example': ugettext_noop('Example site'),
+                'description': gettext_noop('This is the name of the site.
+From the sites'), 'example': gettext_noop('Example site'),
             }],
             'body': [{
                 'name': 'name',
-                'description': ugettext_noop('This is the name of the user'), 'example': ugettext_noop('Jane Doe'),
+                'description': gettext_noop('This is the name of the user'), 'example': gettext_noop('Jane Doe'),
             }, {
                 'name': 'site_name',
-                'description': ugettext_noop('This is the name of the site.
-From the sites'), 'example': ugettext_noop('Example site'),
+                'description': gettext_noop('This is the name of the site.
+From the sites'), 'example': gettext_noop('Example site'),
             }, {
                 'name': 'activation_link',
-                'description': ugettext_noop('This is the link to activate their account.'), 'example': ugettext_noop('/'),
+                'description': gettext_noop('This is the link to activate their account.'), 'example': gettext_noop('/'),
             }]
         },
         ...